Albert (Dorothy Heathcote)

 The renowned educator Dorothy Heathcote, who has died aged 85, used drama as a tool to promote holistic learning in schools.
 Problem-solving lay at the heart of her methodology and adopting different roles became its most famous feature.
-Teachers were encouraged to put themselves into the shoes of children and vice versa.
 Although this approach was hardly original, the way she used it proved to be so.

 One of her best known concepts, "mantle of the expert", asks children to approach problems and challenges as if they are experts.
 The seeds of the idea were sown in the 1970s when three "naughty" primary school boys were cast by Heathcote as the three kings in a week-long drama journey.
 The boys became expert kings.
 Heathcote realised the significance of this expert viewpoint in improving behaviour, and in increasing motivation and the desire to acquire knowledge.